Wilhelm Canaris: Second World War

 In June 1942, Canaris sent eight Abwehr agents to the East Coast of the United States as part of Operation Pastorius.
 The mission was to sabotage American economic targets and demoralise the US civilian population.
 However, two weeks later, all were arrested by the FBI thanks to two Abwehr agents who betrayed the mission.
 Because the Abwehr agents were arrested in civilian clothes, they were subject to court martial by a military tribunal in Washington, DC.
 All were found guilty and sentenced to death.
 Two others who co-operated with the FBI received sentences of life imprisonment instead.
 The others were executed by the electric chair in the District of Columbia jail.
 Because of the embarrassing failure of Operation Pastorius, there were no further sabotage attempts in the United States.

 After 1942, Canaris visited Spain frequently and was probably in contact with British agents from Gibraltar.
 In 1943, in occupied France, Canaris is said to have made contact with British agents.
 In Paris, he was conducted blindfolded to the Convent of the Nuns of the Passion of Our Blessed Lord, 127 Rue de la Santé, where he met the local head of the British Intelligence Services, codenamed "Jade Amicol", who was in reality Colonel Ollivier.
 Canaris wanted to know the terms for peace if Germany got rid of Hitler.
-Churchill's reply, sent to him two weeks later, was simple: "Unconditional surrender".
+Churchill's reply, sent to him two weeks later, was simple: "Unconditional surrender."

-SS General Heydrich was suspicious of the Abwehr.
+Meanwhile, Heydrich remained suspicious of the Abwehr.
 Not long after Heydrich was posted in Prague, he requested that Canaris place the Abwehr under SD and SS control, which pitted the two men against one another over jurisdictional control.
 Canaris handled the situation diplomatically, with no immediate effect on the Abwehr, but it did mean a greater degree of collaboration and SS control in Prague.
 Despite the two men experiencing professional differences, Canaris seems to have maintained a personal relationship with Heydrich and was "deeply shaken" by the latter's assassination a few weeks after their administrative disagreements.

-Playing both sides, Canaris established two more links with Britain's MI6, one via Zürich and the other via Spain and Gibraltar.
+Playing both sides, Canaris established two more links with the British MI6, one via Zürich and the other via Spain and Gibraltar.
 Vatican contacts may have also provided a third route to his British counterparts.
 Canaris also intervened to save a number of victims from Nazi persecution, including Jews, by getting them out of harm's way.
 He was instrumental, for example, in getting 500 Dutch Jews to safety in May 1941.
 Many such people were given token training as Abwehr "agents" and then issued papers, which allowed them to leave Germany.
 One notable person he is said to have assisted was the then Lubavitcher Rebbe in Warsaw, Rabbi Yosef Yitzchok Schneersohn.
 That has led Chabad Lubavitch to campaign for his recognition as a Righteous Gentile by the Yad Vashem Holocaust memorial.